 Known for its convenient location, affordability and laidback atmosphere, Batam is a popular weekend getaway destination for Singaporeans.
 Located in the province of Riau Islands, this island city offers relaxing retreats, value-for-money shopping and dining experiences.
 In case you think that Batam is only about cheap massages and seafood binges, think again.
-Here are some interesting places and activities in Batam that you may want to explore when travel borders reopen!
+Here are some interesting places and things to do in Batam that you may want to explore when travel borders reopen!

 Note: Batam is not part of Singapore